4 Ways a Flight Risk Employee Can Harm Your Organization

 While transitioning from a company, workers who may have high levels of access to permissions, company data, and customer information can become insider threats—potentially costing a company millions or hindering brand reputation.
 Here are just a few examples:

-Collaboration tools such as Yammer, Workplace by Facebook, Microsoft Teams and Slack provide a space to interact—similar to human-to-human conversation.
+Collaboration tools such as Slack, Workplace from Meta, and Microsoft Teams provide a space to interact—similar to human-to-human conversation.
 These tools provide an amazing opportunity for leaders when it comes to identifying potential threats as employees exit a company.

 Compared to email, collaboration platforms offer a more real-time way to communicate in the workplace.
 It also allows for meaningful insights into the day-to-day of employee activities.

 Employees tend to interact in a more casual and candid manner on collaboration platforms than more traditional styles of communication.
-Due to employee usage of collaboration platforms, there is an opportunity for employers to leverage a monitoring and insights tool to tap into unstructured employee communication data and understand the overall sentiment of employees.
+Due to employee usage of collaboration platforms, there is an opportunity for employers to leverage a private message monitoring and insights tool to tap into unstructured employee communication data and understand the overall employee sentiment.

-Through observing behavior or behavioral anomolies among individual employees, leaders can identify potential malicious flight risks from the organization and respond in order to protect both the company and fellow employees.
+Through observing behavior or behavioral anomalies among individual employees, leaders can identify potential malicious flight risks from the organization and respond in order to protect both the company and fellow employees.
+Learn about other forms of toxic human behavior risks in the workplace and workstream collaboration analytics tool can help mitigate the risks.

 Leaders can configure custom actions based on instances of shared content and if an issue arises, they can investigate—bias free.
-With shared content monitoring functionality, the team can also pull relevant messages and leverage additional context to identify the root of the insider threat.
+With shared content monitoring functionality, the team can also pull relevant messages and leverage additional context to identify the root of the insider threat collaboration.